 One of the largest discounts applies for drivers who maintain their prior insurance coverage until starting a new policy.
 Gaps in insurance coverage are not good for your rates.
 Insurance is all about risk, and auto insurance companies see a driver with existing coverage as a much lower risk.
 Therefore, they are willing to offer hefty discounts to entice those drivers to switch companies for lower rates.
 The POP discount is fairly simple to qualify for in most states and only requires you provide proof that you were insured without any break or lapse in coverage for at least six months prior to starting your new policy.
 (California is the exception — it does not allow insurance providers to offer this discount.)

 Seeing Through the Discount Fog

 It’s easy to get sidetracked by all the persuasive “money-saving” advertising insurance companies put out there, but being a smart and informed shopper will help you cut through the fog.
 Do the research so you can answer the following question: How much is this particular coverage from this insurance company going to cost me?
 If discounts make it the best deal for you, great, but it’s also a real possibility that you can find a rate that fits your budget without them.
 Discounts and low rates aren’t always mutually exclusive, even if the TV ads say otherwise.

 Remember, it pays to read the terms and conditions carefully on any financial paperwork so you can find the deal that’s best for you.
 It can also help to have a good credit score, since it may qualify you for better rates on auto loans, for example.
-(You can see where your credit score stands by viewing your two free credit scores, updated monthly, on Credit.com.)
+(You can see where your credit score stands by viewing your two free credit scores, updated every 14 days, on Credit.com.)